by Kelly McCue

-Kelly McCue, RN, MSN, CNS, OCN, CHPN is the Nurse Navigator for Brattleboro Memorial Hospital’s Comprehensive Breast Care Program.
+Kelly McCue, RN, MSN is the Administrator and Nurse Navigator for the BMH Comprehensive Breast Care Program.
+She can be reached at 802-251-8437.